shannon-lab/zapdos/doc/content/source/auxkernels/DriftDiffusionFluxAux.md

 ## Overview

-`DriftDiffusionFluxAux` returns the simplified drift-diffusion flux of a species. `DriftDiffusionFluxAux` assumes a mobility and diffusion coefficient of unity and a non-scaled version of the specie's density.
+`DriftDiffusionFluxAux` returns the simplified drift-diffusion flux of a species. `DriftDiffusionFluxAux` assumes a mobility and diffusion coefficient of unity and a non-scaled version of the species density.

 The flux is defined as